CobzarencuR/CobzarencuR/README.md

-# Hi, my name is Robert 👋
+# Hi, I'm Robert Cobzarencu 👋

 📚 Currently studying Economics & Computer Science at The Academy of Economic Studies in Bucharest